traja-team/traja/paper/paper.md

 #### Smoothing.
- Data provided were already smoothed as described in [@iannello_non-intrusive_2019], therefore readers are encouraged to read [@here] for an overview on trajectory smoothing.
+ Data provided were already smoothed as described in [@iannello_non-intrusive_2019], therefore readers are encouraged to read [here] for an overview on trajectory smoothing.
 Smoothing can also be achieved with traja using Savitzky-Golay filtering, `traja.smooth_sg()`.

 #### Adjacency Matrix.